Stoneyetts Hospital: Aftermath

 NHS Greater Glasgow retained ownership of the land and allowed local players to continue funding the institution's bowling venue after the main buildings were demolished.
 The brownfield hospital site became a popular location for dog walking, but also for vandalism, fly tipping and underage drinking.
 Concerns were raised with regard to children playing in the area, particularly due to the presence of discarded hypodermic needles.

 The woodland was home to a large tree that became a popular spot for local youngsters during the 1990s.
-On 25 September 1999, an 11-year-old boy died after falling from the tree, prompting police to remove home-made apparatus from it.
+On 25 September 1999, an 11-year-old boy died after falling from the tree, prompting police to remove a home-made apparatus from it.

 In October 2001, the Stoneyetts area again became the cause of public unrest when the Scottish Prison Service expressed interest in purchasing the former hospital grounds to build a jail there.
 Other proposed developments, including a shopping complex and a leisure centre, failed to materialise over the years.

 Several elements of the hospital site remained into the 2010s, such as a tree outline of the grounds, largely overgrown roads, unpowered street lighting, a disused football pitch, and building remnants including an accessible basement.
 The nearby Stoneyetts Cottages still stand, despite being secluded from the site by the intersecting 2011 M80 motorway extension.

 In November 2016, the Stoneyetts land was put up for sale as a residential development site.
 The following year Miller Homes announced 291 planned homes, while agreeing to retain Stoneyetts Bowling Club and much of the woodland; adjacent land by the entrance was procured by Persimmon for 60 proposed builds.
 Persimmon gained clearance from North Lanarkshire Council in November 2018, while Miller received permission in February 2019 and commenced work the following year.
 In 2021, Taylor Wimpey announced they had received planning permission to build a further 121 homes on the site.